yesodweb/yesod-cookbook/Setting-up-a-virtual-machine,-using-VirtualBox-and-Vagrant.md

 ## Troubleshooting

-Occasionally I get the error "SSH connection was refused!".
+Occasionally on starting up the guest I get the error "SSH connection was refused!".
 See [http://vagrant.wikia.com/wiki/Usage](http://vagrant.wikia.com/wiki/Usage) for a solution.